Meet April! Certified Equine Massage Therapist

 She calls it“Unwinding the horse from the inside out.”

 Why is your horse acting up?
 Why is your horse lame?
-April will explain it to you in detail during your private session, and give you a follow up protocol to help your horse regain it’s wellness and balance.
-April looks for blocked energy in the whole horse, teeth to tail, finding the cause of the behavioral problem or energy imbalances.
+April will explain it to you in detail during your private session, and give you a follow up protocol to help your horse regain its wellness and balance.
+An equine reiki practitioner, April looks for blocked energy in the whole horse, teeth to tail, finding the cause of the behavioral problem or energy imbalances.

-April specializes in helping your horse feel his best while offering you the most in your equine/human partnership.
+As a certified equine massage therapist focusing on combining massage therapy with deep skeletal releases for long–lasting results, April specializes in helping your horse feel his best while offering you the most in your equine/human partnership.
 She also spends time with the horse owner explaining the details often left out of other professional appointments.
-So if you are wondering why your horses front hooves are not matching also called” high/low syndrome,” flares, or contracted heels, she will explain how the body loads the hoof is how the hoof is going to grow.
-To correct the hooves you need to correct the body (April teaches clinics about this as well).
+So, if you are wondering why your horse’s front hooves are not matching also called” high/low syndrome,” flares, or contracted heels, she will explain how the body loads the hoof is how the hoof is going to grow.
+To correct the hooves, you need to correct the body (April teaches clinics about this as well).
 She will answer questions about why your horse’s poll is out, which will give you a bracey or seemingly argumentative horse avoiding contact with the bit and getting heavy on the front end.
 Do you have a cold backed or girthy/cinchy horse, or bucking at the canter?
 This indicates your horse is in pain, as ribs and withers are out of balance.
 Cross firing at the canter hips are out and hocks/stifles are sore from compensating.
 Roach back or hunters bump issues are not conformation (not correctable), that is posture (correctable) from Psoas (lower back area) in spasm not allowing hips to move freely.
 When the horse pulls its first rib out, either pulling a front shoe with the hind or running across a field and hits a gopher hole or mud bog, this makes canter on that side uncomfortable for your horse as well as pulling withers out, dropping ribs on that side (does your saddle tilt to one side?) and stressing the Psoas area and pulling hips out of alignment.
 These are all compensations from the first rib being not where it should be, which constricts that side scapula from moving freely.

 When the first rib is out, it causes many of the horse chiropractic issues we see today.
 If you do not release the first rib then you will continue to have the same problems adjusted on your horse each time the equine chiropractor comes out for a visit.